swcarpentry/r-novice-gapminder/_episodes/14-tidyr.md

  - each column is a variable
  - each row is an observation

-In the 'long' format, you usually have one column for the observed variable and the other columns are ID variables.
+In the 'long' format, you usually have 1 column for the observed variable and the other columns are ID variables.

-For the 'wide' format, each row is often a site/subject/patient and you have multiple observation variables containing the same type of data.
-These can be either repeated observations over time, observation of multiple variables, or a mix of both.
-In some cases, the 'wide' format makes data input simpler and some applications may prefer it.
+For the 'wide' format each row is often a site/subject/patient and you have multiple observation variables containing the same type of data.
+These can be either repeated observations over time, or observation of multiple variables (or a mix of both).
+You may find data input may be simpler or some other applications may prefer the 'wide' format.
 However, many of `R`'s functions have been designed assuming you have 'long' format data.
 This tutorial will help you efficiently transform your data regardless of original format.

 ![](../fig/14-tidyr-fig1.png)

-The choice of data format affects readability.
-For humans, the wide format is often more intuitive, since we can often see more of the data on the screen due to its shape.
+These data formats mainly affect readability.
+For humans, the wide format is often more intuitive since we can often see more of the data on the screen due to its shape.
 However, the long format is more machine readable and is closer to the formatting of databases.
-The `ID` variables in our dataframes are similar to the fields in a database and observed variables are like the database values.
+The ID variables in our dataframes are similar to the fields in a database and observed variables are like the database values.

 ## Getting started

-First, install the packages if you haven't already done so (you probably installed `dplyr` in the previous lesson):
+First install the packages if you haven't already done so (you probably installed dplyr in the previous lesson):

 ~~~